GeorgeKaraszi/ActiveRecordExtended/README.md

 Postgres Extended is the continuation of maintaining and improving the work done by **Dan McClain**, the original author of [postgres_ext](https://github.com/DavyJonesLocker/postgres_ext).

 Overtime the lack of updating to support the latest versions of ActiveRecord 5.x has caused quite a bit of users forking off the project to create their own patches jobs to maintain compatibility.
 The only problem is that this has created a wild west of environments of sorts.
 The problem has grown to the point no one is attempting to directly contribute to the original source.
-And these patch jobs can vary wildly between developers, often causing unintended breakage to standard ActiveRecord methods.
+And forked repositories are finding themselves as equally as dead with little to no activity.

 Postgres Extended is intended to be a supporting community that will maintain compatibility for the foreseeable future.